Danvu42/Danvu42.github.io/essays/ReflectSoftware.md

 ## What am I really getting into?

 Finishing up debugging my last testcase for my final project in ICS 314, I've become super surprised about how much time I spend in a flow state of fixing bugs and implementing features, very happy with the fact that I easily no mind to how huge the final iteration of the ~~spaghetti~~ codebase has actually gotten.
 The culmination of all the the core software engineering concepts was tested in this final project.
-We went through building:
+We went through concepts like:

 - User interfaces
 - Version control